Does Ohio have state overtime laws that are different from federal law?

 Does Ohio have a minimum wage that is different from federal law?

-The current minimum wage in Ohio is $8.10 per hour for employers who have gross annual receipts of more than $297,000, and $7.25 per hour for employers who make less than $297,000 annually.
+The current minimum wage in Ohio is $8.30 per hour for employers who have gross annual receipts of more than $297,000, and $7.25 per hour for employers who make less than $297,000 annually.
+Employers, however, can use tips and gratuities to reduce the minimum wage required to $4.15.

 Some employees are exempt from Ohio's minimum wage.
 The following is a partial list: